Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### SDR

-The SDR should be a **reputable brand** if you want optimal performance (E.g. AirSpy, RTLSDR Blog, Nooelec...).
-> In simpler terms; avoid generic SDRs.
-They will work, but you can expect worse results.
+Most SDRs should be able to natively sample this band without any issues, but you should ideally look for reputable brands to avoid poor results.
+A great starter stick is the $30 [RTLSDR Blog v3/4](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/).

 ### Antenna

-As for the **antenna**, you have the choice between:
+You have the choice between:
 - **Omnidirectional antennas** - Don't need tracking to be performed (remain stationary throughout the pass)
 - **Directional antennas** - These need tracking to be performed during the pass, **can only receive one satellite at a time**, generally have a higher gain (better signal strength)